pmahnke/stmgrts/_posts/2006/2006-09-12-event_reminder_10.md

 ### How a Give & Take Day Works

 In the morning residents are invited to bring along unwanted household and garden items that are in good condition.
-In the afternoon (givers and non givers) then have the option to take what they feel they can re-use from the items available, and it’s all free of charge.
+In the afternoon (givers and non givers) then have the option to take what they feel they can re-use from the items available, and it's all free of charge.

 There will be a qualified electrician on site to safety test all electrical equipment before it is put out on display.
 Everyone who brings items will be automatically entered into a prize draw to win one of a number of environmental prizes we have to give away -- ranging from compost bins to a week's supply of organic vegetables.